cresset-template/cresset/README.md

 The project will soon be renamed `Cresset`.
 Please be aware that the project URL will also change.
 My apologies for the inconvenience.
+Documentation updates are also planned within a few months.
+Until then, please read the source code and comments carefully.

 ## TL;DR
 __*PyTorch built from source can be x4 faster than a naïve PyTorch install.